gardener/gardener/docs/proposals/20-ha-control-planes.md

             <labels>
         topologyKey: "kubernetes.io/hostname"
 ```
 For other control plane components which do not have a stricter requirements to have one replica per node, a more optimal scheduling strategy should be used.
-Following topology spread constraint provides better utilization of node resources, allowing cluster autoscaler to downsize node groups if certain nodes are under-utilized.
+The following topology spread constraint provides better utilization of node resources, allowing the cluster autoscaler to downsize node groups if certain nodes are under-utilized.

 ```yaml
 spec: